Measurement Plasticity: Sensor-Level Adaptation for Vision-Language Models: Abstract

 \section{Abstract}

-To extend the application of vision-language models (VLMs) from web images to sensor-mediated physical environments, we propose Multi-View Physical-prompt for Test‑Time Adaptation (\ours), a forward-only framework that moves test‑time adaptation (TTA) from tokens to photons by treating the camera exposure triangle---ISO, shutter speed, and aperture---as physical prompts.
-At inference, \ours{} acquires a library of physical views per scene, selects the top‑$k$ sensor settings using a source‑affinity score, evaluates each retained view under lightweight digital augmentations, filters the lowest‑entropy subset of augmented views, and aggregates predictions with Zero‑temperature softmax (i.e., hard voting).
+We propose Multi-View Physical-prompt (\ours) for Test‑Time Adaptation (TTA), a forward-only framework that moves TTA from tokens to photons by treating the camera exposure triangle (i.e., ISO, shutter speed, and aperture) as physical prompts.
+At inference, \ours{} acquires selected multiple physical views using a source‑affinity score, evaluates digitally augmented variants of each retained view and filters the lowest-entropy predictions, and aggregates predictions with hard voting.
 This selection‑then‑vote design is simple, calibration‑friendly, and requires no gradients or model modifications.
-On ImageNet‑ES and ImageNet‑ES‑Diverse, \ours{} consistently outperforms digital‑only TTA on single Auto‑Exposure captures—by up to 25.6 percentage points (pp)---and delivers up to 3.4 pp additional gains over pipelines that combine conventional sensor control with TTA. \ours{} remains effective under reduced parameter candidate sets that lower capture latency, demonstrating practicality.
-These results support the main claim that, beyond post‑capture prompting, measurement‑time control---selecting and combining real physical views---substantially improves robustness for VLMs.
+On ImageNet‑ES and ImageNet‑ES‑Diverse, \ours{} outperforms digital‑only TTA on both Auto‑Exposure and a combination with conventional sensor control. \ours~remains effective under reduced parameter candidates that lower capture latency, demonstrating its practicality.